Ihre Katze uriniert viel? Das steckt dahinter

 Behave

-An apparent increase in urination outside the litter box can also be due to the hygiene of the toilet.
+An apparent increase in urination outside the litter box can also be due to the hygiene of the litter box.
 Cats are very clean animals.
 If the litter box is not cleaned regularly, they will often refuse to go to the toilet and leave puddles of urine elsewhere.
 Some cat litter is also not accepted by every house cat.
 This is especially true for those with odors: cats are sensitive to odors, so the litter should be as odorless as possible.
-A lid on the litter box is also unpleasant for many cats.
+Many cats also find a lid on the litter box unpleasant.
 On the one hand, it increases the smell and on the other hand, they feel cramped in it.
 The animals need enough space in their litter box to turn around and scratch.

 If your cat eats it, she may not be able to process it and will excrete it again.
 In the worst case, it will affect her sensitive digestion.
 You should feed her several small portions.